top of page

 Bournemouth Youth Forum

 I devised and ran a consultation workshop with the young people from Bournemouth's Youth Forum, in preparation for the Bournemouth Writing Festival.
-This included trialling exercises and receiving their feedback on the ones that would appeal to their age range.
+This included trialling exercises and receiving feedback on the ones that would appeal to their age range.
 They shared their ideas and helped steer the content of the drop-in sessions.

 I worked as a support worker and manager in social care and higher education, with a common thread of facilitation, training, and consultancy throughout these roles.